Are we looking at the next big move in The Bank of Nova Scotia (BNS)?

-The Bank of Nova Scotia (NYSE: BNS) is 2.08% higher on its value in year-to-date trading and has touched a low of $45.26 and a high of $63.75 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The BNS stock was last observed hovering at around $50.04 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $59.20 for the next 12 months.
-It is also 30.56% off the consensus price target high of $72.00 offered by 6 analysts, but current levels are 0.08% higher than the price target low of $50.04 for the same period.
+The Bank of Nova Scotia (NYSE: BNS) is -1.69% lower on its value in year-to-date trading and has touched a low of $45.26 and a high of $63.75 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The BNS stock was last observed hovering at around $47.36 in the last trading session, with the day’s gains setting it 0.79% off its average median price target of $59.20 for the next 12 months.
+It is also 33.13% off the consensus price target high of $72.00 offered by 6 analysts, but current levels are 3.78% higher than the price target low of $50.04 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023